botworld-wiki/beatburger.github.io/pages/seasons.md

 ## Starter Season vs Global Season

-You have to go through the Starter Season before you can get into the current Global Season with the rest of the older players.
+**Starter Season** is only available when you first begin the game.
+You must complete the Starter Season before the current Global Season will become available.

+[**Global Seasons** run on a 40-day timeline](<#tbc>) and include a newly released bot, costume, and botpack modules.

+Before leaving the Starter Season and moving into the Global Season, consider how much time is remaining on your current season vs the amount left in the Global Season.
+The time available in the Global Season may be insufficient for completion.

 ### How else can I get the bots ?

-Any bot that's available as a reward in your current season, you can't find it as a random drop or in any chest.
-**When the season expires** however, they all **become available from [Random Drops](/loot#botframes)** (including premium rewards).
+Any bot that's available as a reward in your current season, you can't find it as a random drop or in any chest. **When the season expires** however, they all **become available from [Random Drops](</loot#botframes>)** (including premium rewards).

 ### Related pages

-**Contracts**: we got a page for them, with a [list of every Contract](/contracts) **Earning Tokens in the Wilderness**: check out [Exploring](/exploring)
+**Contracts**: we got a page for them, with a [list of every Contract](</contracts>)**Earning Tokens in the Wilderness**: check out [Exploring](</exploring>)

 </div>